BuildingSync/schema/proposals/2018/Rename Root Element.md

 ## Implementation

-The proposed implementation is to rename the root element sequence from `Audits/Audit/Sites/Site/Facilities/Facility` to either
+The proposed implementation is to rename the root element sequence in the BuildingSync.xsd file from `Audits/Audit/Sites/Site/Facilities/Facility` to:

-    a) `Facilities/Facility/Sites/Site/Buildings/Building`  or
-    b) `BuildingSync/Facilities/Facility/Sites/Site/Buildings/Building`

-Note, that there are two changes proposed above as the root element and the name of the previously named `Facility` are both changing.
+BuildingSync/Campuses/Campus/Sites/Site/ Buildings/Building
+>BuildingSync/ (New)
+	oCampuses/Campus/ (Previously 'Audit')*
+		-Sites/Site/ (Unchanged)
+			>Buildings/Building (Previously 'Facility')

+*Note: Multiple options for the name of these elements (Campuses/Campus) have been proposed with the intent of finding the most appropriate term while remaining BEDES compliant.
+The options are:

+a)Campuses/Campus/
+b)Premises/PremisesIdentifer/
+c)Facilities/Facility/

-If you are reviewing, please comment on the preferred version in a comment (enter either 'A' or 'B').
+If you are reviewing, please comment on the preferred version in a comment (enter either 'A,' 'B,' or 'C').

+Steps:

+1. Create an element named ‘BuildingSync’ as a parent of the ‘Audits’ element.
+2. Change the name of the ‘Audits’ and ‘Audit’ elements to ‘Campuses’ and ‘Campus’ (or the chosen term, if different).
+3. Change the name of the ‘Facilities’ and ‘Facility’ elements to ‘Buildings’ and ‘Building.’
+4. Add the BEDES definition of each BEDES term used as a description of the mentioned elements.

 ## Questions